night-gold/armada/README.md

 ### 2) Configuration of the armada file

-The armada file configuration sould look like this.
+The armada file configuration should look like this.

 ```
 ---